6 Setting SMART Goals

 Image Credit: Graeme Robinson-Clogg

 A common tool for effective goal setting is developing SMART goals.
-Writing SMART goals are a way to encourage you to create goals in a way that inspires you to make them happen.
+SMART goals encourage you to create goals in a way that inspires you to make them happen.

 SMART Goals Are